 Course summary and close

-Paul Olson is an expert in Project Finance Modelling.
+The course instructor is an expert in Project Finance Modelling.

-Paul is an experienced financial modeller and highly software literate.
+He is an experienced financial modeller and highly software literate.
 Following an initial career in aerospace market forecasting he became a business analyst at Rolls-Royce Power Ventures (RRPV) responsible for producing financial models and investment analysis for project finance and equity funded power projects.

-Paul has developed financial models for: * Gas fired power stations throughout the world, * Several wind power projects in the UK, * A coal fired power station in Africa * A number of UK PFI health projects * Electricity transmission networks in Eastern Europe * A desalination project in the Middle East * Combined water and power projects in the Middle East. * Valuation of a portfolio of renewable generation in Greece.
+He has developed financial models for: * Gas fired power stations throughout the world, * Several wind power projects in the UK, * A coal fired power station in Africa * A number of UK PFI health projects * Electricity transmission networks in Eastern Europe * A desalination project in the Middle East * Combined water and power projects in the Middle East. * Valuation of a portfolio of renewable generation in Greece.

 He currently works for Project Financing Solutions, a boutique project finance advisory firm that has advised three of the ten European Greenfield IPPs that have closed in the last four years.